defano/wyldcard/README.md

 end choose
 ```

 Anytime a command is executed in HyperTalk a message of the same name is sent to the current card, providing the same capability for trapping command behavior.
-Adding the following script to a card, background or stack prevents the `subtract` command from doing its job:
+Adding the following script to a card, background or stack prevents the `create` command from doing its job:

 ```
-on subtract
+on create
-  answer "Wouldn't you rather add?" with "Yes" or "No" if it is not "Yes" then pass subtract end subtract
+  answer "Are you sure you want to create a menu?" with "Yes" or "No" if it is "Yes" then pass create end create
 ```

 ## Expressions

 [Operators](#operators) | [Factors](#factors) | [Literals](#constants-and-literals)

-An _expression_ is anything in HyperTalk that represents or produces a _value_.
+An _expression_ is any fragment of the language that represents or produces a _value_.
 Constants (like `3.14`, `quote` or `"Hello world!"`), containers and variables (`myVar`, `the message window`, `card field 1`), operators (`2 + 2`, `p is within r`) and functions (`the date`, `fibonacci(empty, 0, 1, 200)`) are all expressions.

 A powerful aspect of HyperTalk's expression language is its ability to refer to a _chunk_ of an expression.
-A script can get or set any range of words, characters, lines, or (comma-delimited) items in a value by specifying them numerically (`line 3 of`), positionally (`the last line of`, `the middle word of`), or by ordinal (`the third line of`).
+A script can get or set any range of words, characters, lines, or comma-delimited items in a value by specifying them numerically (`line 3 of`), positionally (`the last line of`, `the middle word of`), or by ordinal (`the third line of`).

 Consider these chunked expressions: